pwafire/pwafire/README.md

 2. Push notification add-on (In progress)

-3. Automatic [PWA Fire Bundle](https://github.com/mayeedwin/pwafire/releases) Generator U/I for non developers (To begin)
+3. Automatic [web Manifest](https://pwafire.org/developer/tools/get-manifest/) Generator U/I (Released in May 2018!)

 4. Propose your Feature by [Creating an Issue](https://github.com/mayeedwin/pwafire/issues/new)